 When repressed, suppressed, and not dealt with, the minor, seemingly insignificant problems and issues are prone to manifesting themselves into more extensive issues and consuming power over you.

-More often than not, this issue comes back and manifests itself in many forms that we don’t even realize why it happens.
+I can’t stress enough the power our mental state holds on our physical life.
+We think by suppressing such thoughts, we are growing, and we’re not affected by it.
+But more often than not, this issue comes back and manifests itself in many forms that we don’t even realize why it happens.
 This is where therapy comes in.

 What you think might be a trivial matter could be the biggest struggle for some.
 So when someone comes to you for help on such issues, be open to lending them a listening ear; that could be all they need.